 The Tesla Model S is many things; fast, good looking, and with the most range of any EV on the market right now.
 That said, it is still a $70,000 vehicle, placing it well beyond the price range of 99% of car buyers.
 But for Musk’s encore act, he is making affordability the primary goal, along with a real-world 200 mile range that will have even EV skeptics reconsidering their position…if he can actually make it happen.

+Every automaker is taking a slightly different path in their quest for fuel economy domination, and for German automaker BMW, diesels seem to make the most sense.
 We already knew that BMW would bring a diesel 3-series, the 328d, to the New York Auto Show.
-What we didn’t know is that in addition to an impressive amount of torque, this diesel Bimmer would be good for up to 45 mpg.
+What we didn’t know is that in addition to an impressive amount of torque, this diesel Bimmer would be good for up to 48 mpg.
 Wowza.

 48 mpg?
 From a BMW, and a non-hybrid at that?
 What is this, the Twilight Zone or something?
 Nope, just BMW finally getting around to offering diesel-powered goodness in America, something they’ve done doing for years in Europe.
 The new 2.0 liter BMW turbodiesel isn’t short on power either, with a respectable 180 horsepower and 280 ft-lbs of torque on tap as well.
 That 48 mpg figure is on the highway, by the way; BMW reps are keeping the city rating mum for now.
 Still, hybrids have been put on notice.